vapory-legacy/generalapi/README.md

-# General Consolidated Frontend for Ethash-mining-Pool (International Version)
+# General Consolidated Frontend for Vapash-mining-Pool (International Version)

 *Refer other branches for Indian Version